HME101 - Medicine 1A

 End of semester assessment:

-Ethics, Law, Professionalism and Communication: Short essay explaining an ethico-legal issue in healthcare identified in the media (1250 words, 50% of theme marks).
+Ethics, Law and Professionalism: Short essay explaining an ethico-legal issue in healthcare identified in the media (1250 words, 50% of theme marks).

 Public Health Medicine: 90 minute examination (50% of theme marks)